-- Roux-en-Y gastric bypass (RYGB) may be performed by open surgical or laparoscopic techniques that involve partitioning the stomach and attaching a limb of the intestine to a very small gastric pouch, thereby bypassing the remaining stomach and first segment of the small intestine. - Sleeve gastrectomy, usually performed laparoscopically, involves resection of a large portion of the stomach with the remaining small portion of the stomach taking the shape of a tube or "sleeve." - Biliopancreatic diversion involves removing portions of the stomach and connecting the remaining pouch directly to the ileum (or distal jejunum), thereby bypassing the upper part of the small intestines.
+- Roux-en-Y gastric bypass (RYGB) is the most commonly performed bariatric surgery in the United States.
+The procedure may be performed by open surgical or laparoscopic techniques that involve partitioning the stomach and attaching a limb of the intestine to a very small gastric pouch, thereby bypassing the remaining stomach and first segment of the small intestine. - Sleeve gastrectomy, usually performed laparoscopically, involves resection of a large portion of the stomach with the remaining small portion of the stomach taking the shape of a tube or "sleeve." - Biliopancreatic diversion involves removing portions of the stomach and connecting the remaining pouch directly to the ileum (or distal jejunum), thereby bypassing the upper part of the small intestines.